Vice President, Industrial Electric, Inc.

 Jenice directs all aspects of negotiating services agreements with organizations like The Damien Center to ensure onsite supportive services are provided for residents in the HKP portfolio.
 She has been passionately devoted to linking service providers and low-to-moderate income citizens for over a decade.
 Jenice is a graduate of Ball State University and holds an M.S. in Management from Indiana Wesleyan University.

-Lead Auditor, Eli Lilly & Co.
+Consultant, Enterprise Third Party Risk Management, Eli Lilly & Co.

 Having come out in 2001 at as a gay youth with little support, Nathan experienced the care of the AIDS Resource Center of Wisconsin, a sister organization.
 The education and resources provided by the ARCW during those formative years was impactful, and Nathan wishes to support a local Indiana organization that provides excellence in care and education to all clients.